splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 cd ~/spring-petclinic-microservices
 ```

-Next, run the script that will use the `maven` command to compile/build the PetClinic microservices:
+Next, lets test the download and run the script that will use the `maven` command to compile/build the PetClinic microservices:
 {{< tabs >}}
 {{% tab title="Running maven" %}}